Importing & Exporting

 Backup and Archival

-Regular Backups: Export sites periodically to create backups of important content
+Regular Backups: Use scheduled exports to create recurring snapshots of important content

 Project Completion: Export sites when projects are completed for archival purposes